-One of the high points of Hovey’s golf career was finishing low amateur and playing all 72 holes in the Canadian Open.
+One of the high points of Hovey's golf career was finishing as low amateur and playing all 72 holes in the Canadian Open.
 His other accomplishments include setting course records at 11 different courses -- the most recent was a 5-under-par 30 at age 71 -- and shooting his age more than 40 times.

 Hovey graduated from College of the Holy Cross.
 He and future PGA Tour winner Paul Harney led the Crusaders to an NCAA championship appearance.

 Bob Simon is in his 15th season as an assistant coach after a successful career as head coach of the Hamilton College men's golf program from 1987 to 2000.
 Simon's teams captured NESCAC championship titles in 1990 and 1998, and made their only NCAA Division III championship appearance in program history in 1999.

 Simon coached five individuals who qualified for the NCAA championship between 1989 and 1996.
 He also mentored a pair of two-time Golf Coaches Association of America all-academic team selections.